 Magnesium is an essential mineral and is necessary for healthy heart rhythms, blood pressure, and muscle and nerve function.

 Did you know that there are things you can do naturally to increase your melatonin secretions?
 You don't need a melatonin supplement to do this.
-There are actions you can take not only before bedtime, but early in the morning and during the day that influence how much melatonin is produced.
+There are actions you can take not only before bedtime, but early in the morning and during the day that influence how much melatonin you produce.

-Turning off melatonin production by the pineal gland is just as important to turning it on.
+Turning off melatonin production by the pineal gland is just as important as turning it on.
 Find out how to naturally boost melatonin to get you to sleep fast and soundly.